neonexus/sails-react-bootstrap-webpack/README.md

         'favicon'       // default hook to serve favicon ],

     // REMEMBER!
-Environment variables are your friends!!! prerender
+Environment variables are your friends!!!
-:
-    require('prerender-node').set('prerenderToken', 'YOUR_TOKEN')
+    prerender: require('prerender-node').set('prerenderToken', 'YOUR_TOKEN')

 }
 ```